jranjan/labs-technology-bytes/micro-services/microservice.md

 The below quote is closer to me whenever I go for orthogonal new environment because it gives me resilience and motivation to work hard even when my body does not support me.

-> ## Every NEW things come with Sorrow and Pleasure but Sorrow tends to come first.
+> ### Every NEW things come with sorrow and pleasure but former tendds to come first.

 I think that it applies to microservices.
 Can you identify by looking at below picture.